Places of Remembering and Forgetting – a project for the Jewish cemetery on Gwarna Street

 “THREE EARTHS” BY ANNA SCHAPIRO

 In September 2022, visual artists from Berlin Anna Schapiro accepted our invitation and created the artwork for Gwarna: “Three Earths”.
 She was referring to the history of the Jewish cemetery in Gwarna Street.
 The artwork is staying with us in the public space for even more months in 2023 and 2024 (initially it was expected to last for four months only).
-In September this year, 2023, Anna is coming back to Wrocław to give both place a refreshed look with new natural pigments (thanks to the NeDiPa project).
-This time, she will be assisted by a group of volunteers who signed up to help.
+In September 2023, Anna went back to Wrocław and refreshed both place with new natural pigments (thanks to the NeDiPa project).
+This time, she was assisted by a group of UMF volunteers who signed up to help.
 We invite you to see two locations with Anna’s works revealing the topography and history of this forgotten place.
 Start your visit from Pl.
 Konstytucji 3 Maja, and there you will find further information.
 Come visit!

 Anna Schapiro’s visual works move between sculpture and painting.
 Contrary to the classical idea of an artistic work with a fixed form, her works are flexible and often adapt to the selected location like a second skin.
 The given space is not only the place of appearance of her works, it also becomes an active carrier of the work.